 19 The Lord said to Moses in Midian, “Go, return to Egypt, for all the men who sought your life are dead.”

-20 Moses took his wife and his sons, and set them on a donkey, and he returned to the land of Egypt.
+20 Moses took his wife and his sons and set them on a donkey, and he returned to the land of Egypt.
 Moses took God’s staff in his hand.
-21 The Lord said to Moses, “When you go back into Egypt, see that you do before Pharaoh all the wonders which I have put in your hand, but I will harden his heart and he will not let the people go.
-22 You shall tell Pharaoh, ‘The Lord says, Israel is my son, my firstborn, 23 and I have said to you, “Let my son go, that he may serve me;” and you have refused to let him go.
-Watch now, I will kill your firstborn son.’ ”
+21 The Lord said to Moses, “When you go back into Egypt, see that you do before Pharaoh all the wonders which I have put in your hand, but I will harden his heart, and he will not let the people go.
+22 You shall tell Pharaoh, ‘The Lord says, Israel is my son, my firstborn, 23 and I have said to you, “Let my son go, that he may serve me.”
+But you have refused to let him go, so watch now, I will kill your firstborn son.’ ”

-26 So he let him alone.
+26 So the Lord let him alone.
 Then she said, “You are a bridegroom of blood,” because of the circumcision.

 The People Believe Moses and Aaron

 27 The Lord said to Aaron, “Go into the wilderness to meet Moses.”

 He went and met him at the mountain of God and kissed him.
 28 Moses told Aaron all the words of the Lord with which he had sent him and all the signs with which he had instructed him.

 29 Moses and Aaron went and gathered together all the elders of the Israelites.
 30 Aaron spoke all the words which the Lord had spoken to Moses and did the signs in the sight of the people.
 31 The people believed, and when they heard that the Lord had visited the Israelites and that he had seen their affliction, then they bowed their heads and worshiped.

 1 Afterward Moses and Aaron came and said to Pharaoh, “This is what the Lord God of Israel says, ‘Let my people go, that they may hold a feast to me in the wilderness.’ ”